cooelf/SemBERT/README.md

 3) Issues about AllenNLP

-If you encounter issues in the class or variables in AllenNLP, please try to use a lower version, e.g., 0.8.1.
+If you encounter issues about the class or variables in AllenNLP, please try to use a lower version, e.g., 0.8.1.

 Our experiment environment for reference: